Russia says Syrian opposition could defeat government

 But Russia has tried to distance itself from Assad and shown signs that it is positioning itself for the day he may lose power, not least by meeting with Syrian opposition groups.

-(Additional reporting by Gabriela Baczynska; Editing by Thomas Grove and Anrew Roche)
+(Additional reporting by Gabriela Baczynska; Editing by Thomas Grove and Kevin Liffey)